 Bi-Clay strips have curled during drying.
 But there is a problem.

 The front bar was dried with the white engobe upward, the rear one with it downward (an EBCT test).
 While both have curled toward the red body, the front one has done so less.
 To enter the results we will average the amount of bend.
 But there is another problem.
 During rolling, the white body thinned more and is thus not as thick as the red.
 Thus there is question about whether the bend is because of this or because of higher shrinkage of the red.

 Popular white engobe recipe that does not work at cone 6

-This is Odyssey slip, a popular engobe that is trafficked on the web.
+This is Odyssey slip, a engobe recipe that is trafficked on the web.
 It is recommended for low, medium and high fire ware.
 It is 30% Ferro Frit 3110 and 70% ball clay.
 This is a bi-clay strip, a sandwich of two plastic clays rolled into a thin slab and cut into a bar (to make the bar the Odyssey slip was dewatered to typical pottery clay stiffness).
 We are looking at the engobe side of an EBCT test (the other side is Plainsman M390).
 During the latter stages of the firing the engobe has begun to melt and blister and darken in color (which it should not be doing).
 During earlier stages of firing this engobe would certainly have had a higher shrinkage and would have bent the bar its way.
 But it is now bent the other way.
 That means the engobe could well be under compression (having a lower thermal expansion than the body).
 Or the body could simply have pulled it the other way when the engobe lost its rigidity.
 Either way, the engobe does not fit this body at this temperature.

 Solving a difficult engobe flaking problem